-Four itinerant teachers work at our school in our music rooms.
-During the week children are able to learn piano, drums, flute, clarinet, saxophone or guitar from the specialist teachers.
-Lessons are either individual lessons or small group lessons depending on the instrument and the level of the student.
+Several itinerant teachers work at our school in our music rooms.
+During the week children are able to learn piano, drums, flute, recorder, clarinet, saxophone, trumpet, guitar and bass guitar from the specialist teachers.
+Lessons are either individual or in small groups depending on the instrument and the level of the student.
 There is the opportunity to study for Trinity College exams if the students wish.
-Children have their lessons during the school day.
-Advanced musicians are invited to play in the APPA orchestra which performs in the Auckland Town Hall.
-It is a wonderful experience for these children to play with able musicians from the greater Auckland area.
+Children have their lessons during the school day or before/after school, either at school or at the tutor's home.

 Itinerant Music Teachers:

 Danny Crocome - 021 902 526 - Acoustic and Electric Guitar

 Chris James - 021 102 6466 or email: email@example.com - Piano, Drums, Saxophone, Senior Flute, Trumpet